filzahfiantama/FEMJuliawithGridap/README.md

 __________________________________________________________________________________________________________________
+## *This Repository uses a GitHub Template Repository to enable deployment of Pluto Notebook*
-<ins>below is the readme from the template repository to enable the deployment of pluto notebooks as static html</ins>
+below is the information about the template as written in its readme file.

 # static-export-template